 As Sarah discusses, short stays are often an afterthought - and it is a costly one, as you miss out on A LOT of revenue.
 Just look at the stats for yourself:

-As shown above, running short term lets throughout the year does greatly increase revenue.
-But there are also a whole host of other benefits, and here are some of the most important ones.
+As shown above, running short-term lets throughout the year greatly increases revenue.
+But there are also many other benefits, and here are some of the most important ones.

 Advance sales with seamless operations

-Starting your own short term operation from scratch is no easy feat.
+Starting your own short-term operation from scratch is no easy feat.
 By having a team of experts responsible for successfully accommodating over 120,000 reservations, you’re accessing extensive practical experience across existing operational teams on the ground.
-Team members have a clear understanding of how best to coordinate operations with all stakeholders, in order to provide a durable service and generate sales in advance.
+Team members have a clear understanding of how best to coordinate operations with all stakeholders to provide durable service and generate sales in advance.

 Recurring guests and increased trust

-People like what they know, and recurring guests can bring in consistent revenue across your portfolio.
-Having long standing listings also builds trust when new potential guests find you online, increasing chances of conversions into a sale.
+People like what they know, and recurring guests can generate consistent revenue across your portfolio.
+Having long-standing listings also builds trust when new potential guests find you online, increasing the chances of conversions into a sale.

 Diversified income streams

-By widening your client base to include both short term guests and long term tenants, you are diversifying the building’s income, increasing flexibility and its asset valuation.
+By widening your client base to include both short-term guests and long-term tenants, you diversify the building’s income, increasing flexibility and its asset valuation.

-Plus, adopting a short term rental operation as part of your core strategy provides you with a level of flexibility to respond to uncertainty in market conditions, sudden drops of occupancy or simply to achieve revenue above long term market rates.
+Plus, adopting a short-term rental operation as part of your core strategy provides you with a level of flexibility to respond to uncertainty in market conditions, sudden drops in occupancy, or simply to achieve revenue above long-term market rates.